 Speaking of branding, here’s an excellent example of a branded video that combines these two amazing animation techniques:

 Who doesn’t love whiteboard videos?
 They are simple, fun, and incredibly easy to understand!
 It’s no mystery that they have gained such enormous popularity in recent years.

 However, there’s something you need to know about these videos.
 We hate to break it to you, but that drawing hand that appears in all whiteboard videos?
 It’s not actually making the drawings (shocker, I know).

 No, seriously.
 Most whiteboard videos aren’t entirely handcrafted ―that would involve a lot of blood, sweat, and tears.
 Instead, animators leverage motion design to make the hand and the camera move, and to enrich certain elements, making the video more dynamic.

 Here’s one “whiteboard-meets-motion-graphics” example, an explainer video we created for the management software Spigit.

 Now that you understand how to combine motion design with other styles, it’s time you see it in action.
 We’ve picked some motion graphics examples that showcase everything you’ve learned so far about this animation technique.
 Check them out to get some inspiration before you create your own motion graphics video!

 This motion graphics example serves as a perfect illustration of how this animation style can simplify any topic.
-It covers concepts as complex as the blockchain and the cryptocurrency while remaining dynamic and interesting.
+It covers concepts as complex as the blockchain while remaining dynamic and interesting.

 It’s also worth noting the animation’s quality, which makes the video more enjoyable and appealing to viewers.
 Every last detail has been considered and taken care of ―after all, that’s the way we like to do things here at Yum Yum Videos 😉